Lokraan/laughing-chainsaw/README.md

 ```

 ## TODO
-1. Price display under `playing` on bot.
-2. Support for more exchanges.
+1. Support for more exchanges.